dotlang/language/README.md

 ```
 - You can use `defer BLOCK` to tell the runtime to run a block of code after exiting from the function.
 If function output is named, it will be accessible in defer block.
 - Any assert which uses `::` will be evaluated at compile time.
 You can use this to implement generic bounds.
-- Output of any code block `{...}` is none by default unless there is an exception.
+- Output of any code block `{...}` is evaluation of the last statement unless there is an exception.
 In which case, the block will exit immediately and this exit will cascade until some place that exception is bound to a variable.
 ```
-var g: none | exception = {
+var g = {
   func1()
   func2()
   func3()